 Advanced contents insurance

 For the highest level of contents insurance, the Advanced policy provides peace of mind that most of your items will be replaced or repaired, even if they are old.
-If you live in a new apartment, you can get a 10% discount on your insurance.
+If you live in an apartment with at least 3 stories, you can get a 10% discount on your insurance.
 You can add optional extras to this policy like replacement cover for bikes and matching carpet cover.

 Premier contents insurance

 With cheaper premiums than the Advanced policy, Premier contents insurance provides replacement or repair of most items under 10 years old, and furnishings under 5 years old.
 Any items over 10 years old are insured for the market value.